Prince Nicholas Romanov: Marriage and children

 In 1950, Prince Nicholas and the Countess Sveva della Gherardesca (b.
-15 July 1930), daughter of Count Walfred della Gherardesca and Nicoletta de Piccolellis, met at a party in Rome.
+15 July 1930, d.
+31 May 2026), daughter of Count Walfred della Gherardesca and Nicoletta de Piccolellis, met at a party in Rome.
 Sveva is a member of the Italian della Gherardesca noble family from Tuscany and a direct descendant of Count Ugolino della Gherardesca.
 They were married in Florence in a civil ceremony on 31 December 1951 followed by a religious ceremony on 21 January 1952 in the Russian Cathedral at Cannes.

 Prince Nicholas and his wife had three daughters: